Thursday, July 30, 2009

 who teaches at ECU in Ada, Ok.
 This lady who has served

-other things, considers one of her finest moment
+other things, considers one of her finest moments to be the

 Linda with her personal permission to shoot what turned out to